Fort Anderson |

 (1715), near Eutawville

-A SC colonial militia fort on the Santee River northeast of town.
+A SC colonial militia fort at Schenckingh's cowpen (cattle ranch) on the south bank of the Santee River, northeast of town.
 The actual site is now under Lake Marion.
 It was attacked by Catawba Indians in June 1715, one month after it was built, killing most of the garrison.
 Also spelled Schinkins.

 Fort Nohucke